 - Assisting with guided tours

-- Being on hand in some of our walk through enclosures to help guests when needed
+- Being on hand in some of our open habitats to help guests when needed

-- Providing assistance at our regular promotional events and children’s activities
+- Providing assistance at our regular promotional events and family activities

 Australia Zoo Wildlife Hospital

-The Australia Zoo Wildlife Hospital is the largest and busiest of its kind in the world and has treated over 82,000 animals since it first opened its doors in 2004.
+The Australia Zoo Wildlife Hospital (AZWH) is one of the largest and busiest of its kind in the world and has treated over 100,000 animals since it first opened its doors in 2004.

-Volunteers are an important part of our AZWH team and work alongside our experienced keepers to assist them with their daily cleaning, maintenance and food preparation duties.
+Volunteers are an important part of our AZWH team and work alongside our experienced keepers, primarily in our koala wards, to assist them with their daily cleaning, maintenance and food preparation duties.
 Everything our volunteers do helps our hospital operate to the highest standard possible and ensures every animal admitted to the hospital receives the care they deserve.

 For more information or if you would like to contribute to the Australia Zoo Wildlife Hospital, visit www.wildlifewarriors.org.au